Om-Thorat/Om-Thorat/README.md

 * 🖥️  See my portfolio at [NotOm](http://notom.deta.dev)
 * 🚀  I'm currently working on [My Webfolio](http://notom.deta.dev)
-* 🧠  I'm learning Ai Ml and Design fundamentals
+* 🧠  I'm learning Design fundamentals
 * ⚡  I am a bit Clumsy even with code 😶‍🌫️
+* ♟️  Always up for a chess game.
+* 🌠  Can go on talking  forever about physics,movies and music.
+* 📖  Currently Reading Dune.

 ### Skills